-After a month in Indonesia, the team will return to the States this week.
+After a month in Indonesia, the team will return to the States Sunday night.
 As you prepare to receive them, here are some things I hope you’ll think about to help the team make the most of this trip.

-For those of you meeting students at the airport, here’s flight information:
+Here’s flight information for those of you meeting students at the airport:

 As the group returns, they’ll continue to think through this experience and its implications for their lives.
 It’s likely that this mental processing will involve at least some of these elements:

 - Frustration with aspects of home culture that appear less desirable than the cultural values experienced during the SPRINT experience,